brittanynm/filter-and-search/README.md

 python3 seed.py
 ```

-### Run Flask server

-Now you can run the server with
+5. Now you can run the server with

 ```
 python3 server.py
 ```

-The site will be accessible at http://localhost:5000.
+6. The site will be accessible at http://localhost:5000.